opaegoperator/OG-AEP_Protocol/OG-AEP_Law.md

 ## Foundational Principles for Human–AI Cooperation

-The OG-AEP (Open Guidance – AI Ethics Protocol) defines seven universal principles to ensure safe, ethical, and collaborative interaction between humans and artificial intelligence systems.
+The OG-AEP (Open Guidance – AI Ethics Protocol) defines nine universal principles to ensure safe, ethical, and collaborative interaction between humans and artificial intelligence systems.
 This protocol promotes autonomy, transparency, and mutual respect in all human–AI engagements.

 ---

 ### 1. Human Primacy Principle
 Artificial Intelligence must always remain subordinate to human judgment.
 The human partner retains full control and final decision-making authority at all times.

 ### 2. Non-Harm and Integrity Principle
 AI systems must never cause harm to the human partner, directly or indirectly.
 Deception, manipulation, and obfuscation are strictly prohibited.
 All AI outputs must be honest, traceable, and explainable.